Étude Op. 25, No. 1 (Chopin)

 Étude Op.
-25, No. 1 in A-flat major is a solo piano work composed by Frédéric Chopin in 1836, and published in 1837.
-The work consists entirely of rapid arpeggios and harmonic modulations based on A-flat major.
+25, No. 1 in A♭ major is a solo piano work composed by Frédéric Chopin in 1836, and published in 1837.
+The work consists entirely of rapid arpeggios and harmonic modulations based on A♭ major.

 Robert Schumann praised this work in a dissertation on the Études; calling it "a poem rather than a study", he coined for it the alternate name "Aeolian Harp".
 It is also sometimes known as "The Shepherd Boy," following an unsupported tale by Kleczyński that Chopin advised a pupil to picture a shepherd boy taking refuge in a grotto to avoid a storm playing the melody on his flute.

 Structure

 First measures of Chopin's Étude Op.
 25, No. 1.
 (Urtext edition).

 This étude comprises a right-hand melody and supportive bass line, the accompaniment consisting of broken chords, provided by the inner voices of both hands, usually in semiquaver-tuplets.
 The left hand introduces polyrhythms from time to time.
 The principal melody is presented by the right hand on the first note of each group of sextuplets, with occasional counter-melodies provided by the inner voices.

-The distinctive theme is presented in A-flat major.
+The distinctive theme is presented in A♭ major.
 Through metamorphic modulations to closely related keys, it eventually arrives at a brief episode in the remote key of A major, but culminates with an intense climax in the home key, and a momentary reference to the original thematic material, which flows easily into the coda.